 BIO

-Xinyu Zhang is an interdisciplinary artist working on installation, painting, digital art, web and graphic design.
+Xinyu Zhang is a versatile interdisciplinary artist known for her installations, paintings, digital art, web, and graphic design.

-She is a finalist of Taiwan International Artist Grand Prize Competition, Arizona Biennial, and Chelsea International Fine Art Competition.
-She is an awardee of New Works Project Grant from Art foundation for Tucson and Southern Arizona.
+Xinyu Zhang's talent has earned her acclaim as a finalist in competitions like the Taiwan International Artist Grand Prize, Arizona Biennial, and Chelsea International Fine Art Competition.
+She's also a recipient of the New Works Project Grant from the Art Foundation for Tucson and Southern Arizona.

-Xinyu Zhang was born and grew up in Changsha, Hunan Province, China.
-She holds a Bachelor of Laws degree from Peking University and a MFA degree from University of Arizona School of Art.
+Born in Hunan, China, Xinyu Zhang holds a Bachelor of Laws degree from Peking University and an MFA degree from the University of Arizona School of Art.

 news